-Thanks to years of entertainment media, certain ideas about college have been perpetuated -- particularly in regards to the college experience and how college tends to work.
+Thanks to years of entertainment media, certain ideas about college have been perpetuated - particularly about the college experience and how college tends to work.
 There's also been a lot of societal expectations and ideas on the college experience.

 MANY of those ideas are so untrue it's painfully hilarious.
 I'm here to serve the truths about college.

 1. What you were in high school doesn’t matter.
 Neither does your “reputation.”

 In high school, you were labeled as something.
 Your reputation was everything, and you did whatever you could to protect it because otherwise, anything that could be turned against you would be all around the school tomorrow.
 NOT THE CASE IN COLLEGE, despite what college movies and TV shows inexplicably portray.
 No one cares who you are in college.
 There are no permanent labels attached to you that everyone knows about.
 There's no being a "loser" in college, and you certainly aren't treated like one by everyone on campus because no one knows who you are.

 2. It’s okay to go to community college

 Community college is an amazing resource that high schools really don't emphasize enough.
 You're not stupid or lesser for going to community college.
 I wrote a more in-depth article that you can read here.